edriessen/scrollytelling-scrollama-d3-demo/README.md

 - Add other languages (if you want to help, [reach out](http://www.edriessen.com/contact/))
 - Maybe rewrite some code (it now really is a blend of various sources)

+## Support

+Do you like this repo?
+You can help me spend more time on git repos by buying me a coffee or some data art from my store.
+[Find out how](https://www.edriessen.com/support/).

 ## Acknowledgements

 Phoe, where to start.
 This project combines the knowledge of various people and blogposts.
 I'll aim to include them here: